AdobeDocs/experience-platform.en/help/server-api/personalization-offer-decisioning.md

 Before you can use the Server API in conjunction with Offer Decisioning, you must enable Adobe Experience Platform personalization on your datastream configuration, and enable the **[!UICONTROL Offer Decisioning]** option.

-See the [guide on adding services to a datastream](../edge/fundamentals/datastreams.md#adobe-experience-platform-settings), for detailed information on how to enable Adobe Target.
+See the [guide on adding services to a datastream](../edge/fundamentals/datastreams.md#adobe-experience-platform-settings), for detailed information on how to enable Offer Decisioning.

 ![UI image showing the datastream service configuration screen, with Offer Decisioning selected](assets/aep-od-datastream.png)